taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Culinary specialist: **"Let me just pull the throttle spuds out of the heat!"**

-We see an unattended pile of potatoes wrapped in aluminum foil, sitting on top of a metal-plated surface in the engine room.
+We see an unattended pile of potatoes, individually wrapped in aluminum foil, sitting on top of a metal-plated surface in the engine room.

 Next panel, we see 2 fewer potatoes.